Last Updated on

-Personally, I found the taste to be really decent and the orange flavor really comes through nicely.
+Personally, I found the taste to be really decent, and the orange flavor comes through nicely.
 A handful of customers seem to insist that the product is still fishy-tasting, but I think they need their palates inspected.

 Is fish oil vegan?
 No, but algal oil is.

-Nordic Naturals is a Scandinavian omega-3 vegan product which is derived from algae.
+Nordic Naturals is a Scandinavian omega-3 vegan product that is derived from algae.